 - Whether or not you are facing a disability from your injuries

-The response time of the insurance company and your employer can also affect the full amount of time it takes to negotiate and settlement a workers’ compensation claim.
+The response time of the insurance company and your employer can also affect the full amount of time it takes to negotiate and settle a workers’ compensation claim.
 Insurance companies will sometimes delay sending you an offer or answering your inquiries.
 Insurers employ this tactic to encourage you to accept a smaller claim and settle the case sooner.

 It can also take longer to negotiate if you are still receiving treatment for your injuries.
 Your lawyer will want to ensure any future medical costs are accounted for, so they might wait until a doctor can determine your maximum medical improvement before deciding on a fair settlement.

-Talk to a Workers’ Compensation Lawyer for Free Today
+Contact Our Workers’ Compensation Attorneys for Free Today